 The child senses when he is treated as an equal and is more willing to work with you.

 A child seeks your attention and respect.
-Even though he may be unable to articulate in words, the feelings of being included, loved and heard are understood and felt by young children.
+Even though he may be unable to articulate in words, the feelings of being included, loved, and heard are understood and felt by young children.

 The way a child communicates with us may be different than how an adult would, but a child is just as much a sensing and feeling human who deserves respectful treatment.

 Parenting is not all about you.
-Your child throwing a tantrum does not reflect on how you are as a person.
+Your child throwing a tantrum does not reflect how you are as a parent.
 It reflects some issues the child is having to deal with.
 An emotion that is bigger than him.
 Your job as a parent is to try and meet your child at that moment of discomfort.

 Empathize as you would empathize with a hurting friend or relative.

 Listen.
-Our children are already telling us many things through their cries, tantrums and little sentences.
+Our children are already telling us many things through their cries, tantrums, and little sentences.